evertonjlima/dotfiles/README.md

 This repository contains configuration files (dotfiles) for my development environment, including settings for tools like Vim, Zsh, Git, and more.
 Using this setup allows for a personalized and portable development environment.

-## Structure

-The repository is organized by tool, with each tool’s configuration files in its own folder: repository/ ├── dotfiles/ │ ├── vim/ │ │ ├── vimrc.symlink # Vim configuration │ ├── git/ │ │ ├── gitconfig.symlink # Git configuration │ ├── zsh/ │ │ ├── aliases.zsh # Zsh aliases │ │ ├── path.zsh # Custom paths for Zsh │ └── setup.sh # Setup script for symlinking and installation

 ### Features